-Discover the hills of Heuvelland as you follow the course of the classic Ghent-Wevelgem cycle race and the 'Hill route'.
-You can arrive on your own or in a group at the start of the 'Gaper Cultural Centre', the welcome point for recreational cyclists in Kemmel.
+Discover the hills of Heuvelland as you follow the course of the classic Ghent-Wevelgem cycle race.
+You can arrive on your own or in a group at the start in the 'Gaper' Cultural Centre, the welcome point for recreational cyclists in Kemmel.
 Afterwards, you can leave your bike safely in a bike box, while you enjoy a refreshing shower.

-With 'Homeland of Cycling', Flanders Tourism seeks to encourage active particpation in the great cycling experience.
+With 'Homeland of Cycling', Flanders Tourism seeks to encourage active participation in the great cycling experience.